Snedashkovsky/cybergift/README.md

 - comparing the list of NFTs and other entities with open sources like Etherscan and OpenSea
 - verifying that the data presented in the final tables are consistent with query logic

-So, by making this commit, I confirm that the results of the analysis presented in this repository are checked by me and correct.
+By making this commit, I confirm that the results of the analysis presented in this repository are checked by me and correct.